CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 2. This replacement(s) will be derived from the reusable landers.
 3. The later Artemis missions will become more and more commercialized.

 Artemis is far from the only example of NASA's deep inefficencies. https://news.ycombinator.com/item?id=26274117

+### ‎

+The system that created the Senate Launch System isn't completely an accident.
+An important feature of how NASA is organized is development centres placed around the US.

+Because NASA has centres in multiple congressional districts, it has multiple Senators and Representatives that will fight for funding.

+This keep's NASA's funding high and stable.
+But it also means that NASA is a jobs program.

+I thought NASA was meant to explore space and do science.
+Not be a jobs program.